 The presence of this structure within the SMBIOS data returned for a system indicates that the system supports an event log.
 An event log is a fixed-length area within a non-volatile storage element, starting with a fixed-length (and vendor-specific) header record, followed by one or more variable-length log records.
-See 3.3.16.4 Event Log Organization on page 65 for more information.
-Refer also to 2.2.5 Function 54h - SMBIOS Control on page 23 for interfaces that can be used to control the event-log.
+See 3.3.16.4 Event Log Organization on page 46 for more information.
+Refer also to Function 54h - SMBIOS Control Error!
+Reference source not found. on page 85 for interfaces that can be used to control the event-log.